duckietown/book-devmanual-lx/src/consume/02-instructions-dts-code-workflow-usage.md

 * Build learnings into container images
 * Run robot behaviors in the simulator and on a Duckiebot

-This section demonstrates the workflow using the Braitenberg experience from the [lx-braitenberg](https://github.com/duckietown/lx-braitenberg) repository as an example.
+This section demonstrates the workflow using the ros-basics experience from the [lx-ros-basics](https://github.com/duckietown/lx-ros-basics) repository as an example.
 Instructions on how to fork and clone this repository are located in [](env-setup).

 ## Getting started